ParrotSec/documentation/docs/community.md

 ## Community Portal

-Parrot Security is a community-driven open source project, and a gateway to spread innovative ideas born inside its community.
+Parrot Linux is a community-driven open source project, and a gateway to spread innovative ideas born inside its community.